Intake of Sugar

 They are also referred to as monosaccharides in some contexts, which means sugar in its simplest form i.e. it cannot break down into anything simpler.
 Simple sugars include:

 Complex sugars, on the other hand, have much larger molecule chains and don’t break down as quickly.
 Otherwise known as compound sugars, they are the result of a combination of a pair of monosaccharides, hence they are aptly named disaccharides.
-For example, the compound sugar lactose is a combination of the simple sugars galactose and glucose.
+For example, being a part of your balanced diet, the compound sugar lactose is a combination of the simple sugars galactose and glucose.

 Now enough with the chemistry lesson, let’s get into the good stuff now that you’re armed with the basics.